antimof/UxPlay/README.txt

 5.  cd to the UxPlay source directory, then "`mkdir build`" and "`cd build`".
 The build process assumes that the Bonjour SDK is installed at `C:\Program Files\Bonjour SDK`.
-If is somewhere else, set the enviroment variable BONJOUR_SDK_HOME to point to its location.
+If it is somewhere else, set the enviroment variable BONJOUR_SDK_HOME to point to its location.
 Then build UxPlay with

     `cmake ..`